emuyia/emsys/README.md

 #### Running emsys
 `main.pd` is the entry point for emsys.
 It can be run in plugdata or Pure Data on macOS and Linux, however it is primarily intended for a headless Linux system running Pure Data in CLI, such as a Raspberry Pi.

-`serv/em_sys.sh` should be used to run emsys in CLI.
+`serv/em_pd_controller.py` should be used to run emsys on boot using the corresponding systemd service, `serv/em_pd_controller.service`.
 Otherwise, `main.pd` can be opened directly.

 If `em_midisetup.py` is not in use, you will need to configure MIDI devices manually in plugdata or Pd, and then reopen `main.pd`.

-> Note: `serv/em_sys.sh` can also be targeted as a function for the pisound "button" by creating a symlink here: `sudo ln -s serv/em_sys.sh /usr/local/pisound/scripts/pisound-btn/em_sys.sh`, and then assigning it within Patchbox OS.

 > Note: `main.pd` contains a rudimentary emulation of the ML3 controls & screens.
 It can be used for most functions but should not be relied on in production.